 If you were previously arrested and released without a bond and then failed to appear in court, the judge may decide to change the conditions of your release.
 After being detained again, the judge may require that you deposit money before you are released again.
 If you have already posted bond and then did not appear in court, the judge could revoke your bond entirely.
 This means that you must remain in jail until your case is fully resolved and in some cases, even if you did not post bond before, the judge may still refuse to set you free after you fail to attend an initial hearing.

-Additional Fines and Charges
+Additional Fines and Court Charges

 There are times when missing a court date is excusable, specifically when something outside of your control such as a motor vehicle accident or serious illness occurs.
 However, if you simply forget and/or make no effort to communicate with the court, then you could find yourself facing additional fines or charges.
 A judge can impose fines for failing to appear and could also charge you with contempt of court or other related offenses depending on the history of your case or your actions.

-Call a Lawyer Immediately
+Call Your Lawyer Immediately for Defense Help

 If you believe that you have missed a court date, contact an attorney immediately.
 An attorney can contact the court on your behalf to verify that you did miss a court date, find out if a bench warrant has been issued and see what can be done to rectify the situation.
 Ending up in jail even for a short amount of time could cost you your job and seriously impact your future.
 Contact the team at Ellis Law today to discuss your situation and schedule a consultation so that we can begin working on your behalf to resolve your legal matter quickly.